ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS to authenticate the end user as the RO and interactively provide consent.
 The value of the user code is used to identify the grant request being authorized.
-If the user code cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
+If the user code cannot be associated with a currently active request, the AS MUST display an "invalid_code" error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
 If the interaction component at the user code URI is not hosted by the AS directly, the means of communication between the AS and this URI, including communication of the user code itself, are out of scope for this specification.